code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 ) is implemented correctly, but the following optimizations for can be made:

 **1. In-place Computation**

-The pairwise hashes can be computed in-place using a buffer, eliminating the need for creating new arrays to store intermediate hashes at each level of the Merkle tree.
-This reduces memory usage and gas costs.
+The `merkleizeSha256` function can be optimized by using in-place computation to store intermediate hashes at each level of the Merkle tree.
+This approach eliminates the need to create new arrays, reducing memory usage and gas costs.

 This optimization requires that the `leaves` array is not used again after it is modified.
 Based on the current implementation, this assumption has proven to be valid, as there are no further usages of the `leaves` array.